-The biggest prize is the summit of Mount Everest that at a staggering 8,848m (29,000ft) is of course the highest natural peak above sea level in the world.
-As of 2017 its summit has been reached by no fewer four thousand people which is still very much an elite club to be part of.
+The biggest prize for most still remains the summit of Mount Everest that at a staggering 8,848m (29,000ft) is of course the highest natural peak above sea level in the world.
+As of 2017, it has been summited by no fewer four thousand people which is still very much an elite club to be part of.

 The Guest House

 I woke up at four o’clock on the day I had scheduled my Mount Everest approach.
-I checked my gear: my put on my beanie, my gloves, my jacket, my hiking shoes.
-I was wearing thick socks, and had long underwear too.
-With my Go Pro camera was locked and loaded, spare charged battery in pocket, I was ready for action and set off into the darkness.
+I checked my gear: my warm beenie, my gloves, my jacket, my hiking shoes, thick socks, all were in place.
+With my Go Pro locked and loaded, spare charged battery in pocket, I was ready for my very Mount Everest experience and set off into the darkness.

-The taxi was waiting for me at the guest house gate and silently drove me through the empty dusty streets of early morning Katmandu.
-The driver kept silent uttering only a few words to wish me well as he knowingly dropped me off at my destination where others had also gathered in silence.
+The taxi was waiting for me at the guest house gate and silently drove me through the empty dusty streets of a sleepy Katmandu.
+The driver uttered not a word but wished me well knowingly, as he dropped me off at my destination where others had also gathered in silence.

-Dawn was starting to break, as I exited the bus next to an ageing ATR 72.
-I looked up at the sky, it was clear, it looked like a perfect day for flying without a doubt.
+The sun was just marketing an appearance over the horizon, I exited the bus next to the waiting ATR 72.
+The sky was clear, all was still, it looked like a perfect day for flying.

-I was in the air for just over an hour and from the comfort of my seat saw some spectacular scenery.
-The glaciers, lakes, forests, peaks and ridges, were all there, just as described by my hiking buddies at the guest house.
-I can honestly say that I saw them all too.
-I was served warm coffee by attractive smiling hostesses and never once had to worry about taking a shower, twisting an ankle or getting injured, helicopter evacuations or losing camera equipment.
+From the comfort of my seat I saw glaciers, lakes, forests, peaks and ridges, just as described to me by my hiking friends at the guest house.
+Yes, I saw them too however, I was served warm coffee by a smiling hostess in the process and never once had to worry about t showers, twisting an ankle or being evacuated in a helicopter.